zng-ui/zng/tools/README.md

 # Tools

-Crates that only used to generate content or manage the project.
+This directory contains crates used to generate content or manage the project.

 ## Workspace